FanStaF/laravel-blog/README.md

 ## About Laravel-blog

 Following allong as Jeffrey Way teaches Laravel 8 from Scratch.
 Completed all 70 episodes and commited after each section, starting from section 5.
+Also completed the 7 extra tasks suggested at the end of the course.

 ### Further Ideas
 Of course we only had time in the Laravel From Scratch series to review the essentials of a blogging platform.
 You can certainly take this many steps further.
 Here are some quick ideas that you might play with.